UK ISA Allowance (2026/27): £20,000 Tax-Free Wrapper

 What is the UK ISA allowance for 2026/27?

-Can I have multiple ISAs of the same type from April 2024?
+Can I have multiple ISAs of the same type in one tax year?

 How does the Junior ISA work?